upatras-hci/iv/reports/12013254/readme.md

 [--------------------- Solarized Installation---------------------](https://github.com/altercation/solarized) </br>
-1. Download solarized package.
+1️⃣ Download solarized package.
 There you will fine a file with name: solarized.vim:</br>
-2. Move solarized.vim to ~/.vim/colors folder, if no exist create the folders using mkdir </br>
+2️⃣ Move solarized.vim to ~/.vim/colors folder, if no exist create the folders using mkdir </br>
-3. If you have no permissions to make that move, do it as a root </br>
+3️⃣ If you have no permissions to make that move, do it as a root </br>
-4. To become root type: sudo -i </br>
+4️⃣ To become root type: sudo -i </br>
-5. Then create a vim file with name '.vimrc' on /home folder and place the below </br>
+5️⃣ Then create a vim file with name '.vimrc' on /home folder and place the below </br>
 ```sh
 syntax enable set background=dark colorscheme solarized
 ```
-6.From now the vim file will open with solarized theme.</br>
+6️⃣ From now the vim file will open with solarized theme.</br>
 <img width="718" alt="image" src="https://user-images.githubusercontent.com/99615706/218537509-d8880dcd-47f4-45e8-8b8b-67e1c9aec1d3.png">